 Solution

 First look what are the data given for you.
-Only Ka of CH3COOH and Initial CH3COOH(aq) concentration are given to solve the question.
+Only Ka of CH3COOH and initial CH3COOH(aq) concentration are given to solve the question.

 Write the chemical reaction between CH3COOH and water.
 Then construct a table as below and write down the three rows as initial, dissociated / formed, and equilibrium concentrations with mol dm-3.